Binge Eating: What it is and how to overcome it, thoughts from a PA Non-Diet Registered Dietician

 The Dietician's Role in Binge Eating Disorder Treatment

-From what I have seen in my personal experience with clients, meal plans that can feel restrictive in nature or resemble past diets client’s have been on do not help those struggling with binge eating disorder break the disordered habits of measuring their food, counting calories, or restricting their intake.
-They are still relying on external factors to guide them in their eating and a meal plan that does not cater to their individual needs won’t help break the restriction/binge cycle.
+From what I have seen in my personal experience with clients, meal plans that can feel restrictive in nature or resemble past diets clients have been on do not help those struggling with binge eating disorder break the disordered habits of measuring their food, counting calories, or restricting their intake.
+They are still relying on external factors to guide them in their eating and a meal plan that does not cater to their individual needs won’t help break the restrict/binge cycle.

 The Roll of Access to Food in Binge Eating Disorders

-It is also important to point out that someone’s access to food could be playing a role in their eating disorder.
+It is also important to point out that someone’s access to food could be playing a role in their binge eating disorder.
 For example, someone dealing with food insecurity who relies on a food bank to feed themselves and their families will experience food deprivation not because of a fear of weight gain, but because of a lack of access to food.
 Our bodies respond to food deprivation no matter the saucer of the undernourishment.

-Unfortunately, studies show that the more food insecure someone is, the higher their likelihood of engaging in eating disorder behaviors, who may also lack access to diagnosis and treatment of their eating disorder.
+Unfortunately, studies show that the more food insecure someone is, the higher their likelihood of engaging in eating disorder behaviors, who may also lack access to diagnosis and treatment of their binge eating disorder.

 Your Registered Dietitian in recovery should be helping you to find ways to implement their nutrition recommendations, identify harmful thoughts and emotions around food, and help you challenge food rules and harmful beliefs about food.
+Kylie Mitchell, RDN, MPH points out 2 factors that contribute to eating disorder binges:

-biological reasons (undereating or restricting food intake, mental restriction through food rules… which all trigger our primal drive to eat)
+biological reasons (under eating or restricting food intake, mental restriction through food rules… which all trigger our primal drive to eat)

 emotional reasons (dissociating from how you’re feeling by binge eating, fullness replaces the feeling you don’t want to be experiencing)

-By consistently eating satisfying meals and snacks regularly throughout the day?
-The cornerstone of BED recovery is unconditional permission to eat ALL foods.
+Are you nourishing your physical body - consistently eating satisfying meals and snacks regularly throughout the day?
+The cornerstone of binge eating disorder recovery is unconditional permission to eat ALL foods.
 Working with a Registered Dietitian to help you plan fear foods into meals and work on habitation with food can be extremely helpful as you move through recovery.
+Are you taking care of yourself emotionally - are your meals emotionally satisfying?
+Do you have multiple tools in your toolbox for coping with emotions?
+Working with a binge eating disorder therapist to help you manage anxiety/loneliness/stress can also be extremely helpful as you move through recovery.

-It is important to have a treatment team who is operating from a health at every size approach.
+It is important to have a treatment team that is operating from a health at every size approach.
 A weight-centric approach to health has unintended consequences such as food and body preoccupation, weight cycling, decreased self-esteem, eating disorders, and weight stigmatization.
 A weight-inclusive approach assumes everyone can obtain health and well-being independent of weight when able to obtain non-stigmatizing health care.

-Practical Tips for Overcoming Binge Eating Disorder
+Practical Tips for Overcoming the Eating DisorderBinge Eating

 Eat regularly and eat enough for your body.

 Don’t skip meals - especially after a binge episode!
-Continue nourishing your body - not eating after a binge eating episode will only keep you stuck in the restricted/binge cycle.
+Continue nourishing your body - not eating after a binge eating episode will only keep you stuck in the restrict/binge cycle.
 When we eat throughout the day and include carbs/fats/proteins at meals/snacks, our bodies will be reassured they consistently have access to what they need!

 Process your emotions with your therapist.